LukaK/home-lab/services/media-server/README.md

 - add movie and show library

 ## TODO
-- fix image versions
+- add security context for containers to run as normal users
 - fix delete between transmission and sonarr/radarr
-- merge secrets for transmission and plex
-- add security context for containers to run as normal users
 - add instructions how to setup firewall and stream it on local network
 - add vpn support